wendyverdonk93/docs/content/faq/general/currencies-supported.md

 ## Adding currencies to your MultiSafepay Balance

-To enable new currencies in your MultiSafepay Control, email the Support Team at <support@multisafepay.com>
+To enable new currencies in your MultiSafepay Control, email our Support Team at <support@multisafepay.com>

 ## Payout currency options